Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 * How to maximize reusability by building with Plug-ins
 * How to enable even non-developers to create and use their own wallets and financial applications.

 We have shifted the paradigm from competition to collaboration by designing and building pieces of a large master plan where anyone can collaborate and be part of it.
-At the same time we are giving end users the "iilusion" of using a custom tailored financial application, while underneeth the skin a set of plug-ins are collaborating to provide the end user the desired functionality and present it in the exact way they fell confortable with.
+At the same time we are giving end users the "iilusion" of using a custom tailored financial application, while underneeth the skin a set of plug-ins are collaborating to provide end users the desired functionality and present it in the exact way they fell confortable with.

 As Fermat applications and wallets are a set of plug-ins, the more applications built, the more plug-ins are added to the system and more components are ready to be re-used.
 That produces a positive feedback loop on the development of Fermat applications.